 Auto accidents can cause a variety of different injuries to the car accident victims, some of them being very serious, some being minor and in some cases the injuries can be fatal Below you can find a list of some of the most common types of injuries from car accidents:

 - Bone breaks and fractures

 - Shoulder injuries

 - Soft tissue injuries

 - Catastrophic injuries

-For most minor car accidents, where it is only damage to vehicles, you can simply go through your insurance company to get compensation for the damages to your vehicle.
+For most minor car accident cases, where it is only damaging to vehicles, you can simply go through your insurance company to get compensation for the damages to your vehicle.
 However, when persons involved in the wreck were injured, there are some important steps to take right away to ensure you are able to receive a full compensation package from the liable party.

 - Ask all passengers if they have been injured at all

 - Call 911 for fast medical assistance

 - Take pictures of the entire accident scene including the intersection, vehicle damages, skid marks, etc.